yafernandes/helm-charts-datadog/CONTRIBUTING.md

 * Go v1.20
 * Helm v3.10.1

-They may work with older versions though.
+They may work with older versions, though.

 ### Running the Tests
 Go sources are located under the `test` directory.
 The repository uses [Go workspace][go-ws], so tests can be run from the repository root using following command: